Brainwave Training: Reset Your Neurology and Stress Response

 Chronic stress can impact other parts of your limbic system as well.
 A 2016 research has found that chronic stress can lead to changes in your amygdala and increase fear, anxiety, and depression.
 According to a 2006 study, traumatic stress affects your amygdala, hippocampus, and prefrontal cortex and can result in PTSD symptoms.

-Since your limbic system is a part of your brain, the effects of chronic stress on your limbic network also affect your brainwaves.
+Since your limbic system is a part of your brain, the effects of chronic stress on your limbic network also affect your brainwave physiology.
 According to a 2013 study, stress can affect theta-activity in your limbic network and can increase anxiety as a result.
 If you are experienced long periods of or chronic stress, your brain can get stuck in beta and delta waves.

 While beta and delta are important brainwaves and have their role, they are also connected to anxiety and unease.
 They don’t support relaxation like other brainwaves.
 When your brain stays in beta and delta for a long time due to chronic stress, it can lead to anxiety, high blood pressure, hyperglycemia, weight gain, metabolic syndrome, and diabetes (7, 8, 9, 10).